 What are Silverfish?

-Silverfish are small insects that have no wings.
-Their name comes from their light silver/grey color and that they look kind of like a fish when they move.
-They can be harmful to your home, read on to see why.
+Silverfish are small insects that have no wings; their name comes from their light silver/grey color and that they look kind of like a fish when they move.
+While they may be small, they can still be harmful to your home, read on to see why.

 What do Silverfish Eat?

-Silverfish like carbohydrates, especially when they come from sugars and starches.
-Dead insects, linens, silk and certain glues, are possible common food sources.
+These bugs like carbohydrates, especially when they come from sugars and starches.
+Dead insects, linens, silk and certain glues, are also possible common food sources.

 Where do Silverfish live?